-Thomas Mellewigt holds the Deutsche Telekom Foundation Distinguished Chair in Strategic Knowledge Management at the Freie Universität of Berlin.
+Thomas Mellewigt is the coordinator of the master program "Management & Marketing".
+He holds the Chair in Strategic Management at the Freie Universität of Berlin.
 His research interests include governance of strategic alliances, management of plural sourcing and escalation of commitment in strategic alliances.
 His research has been published in the Strategic Management Journal, Journal of Applied Psychology, Journal of Retailing, and Journal of Business Venturing, and has been presented at many conferences of the Academy of Management as well as the Strategic Management Society.
 He is also a member of the Editorial Board of the Strategic Management Journal and Die Betriebswirtschaft.